 Warda reports that Kant’s salary was “166 rthl.
 60 gl.
 Pr.”.
 Using the conversion table, one sees that this is equivalent to exactly 750 Marks (likewise with the “500 Prussian Gulden” that is occasionally mentioned).
 Zweig [1999, 103] interprets the “gl.
 Pr.” to mean “Prussian goldpieces,” although this is rather more likely to be understood as Prussian Gröschen.

 Warda also calculated the various benefits included with Kant’s base salary, which brought the total value to 236 rthl., 76 gr., 12 pf. (making the benefits worth roughly 30% of the total).
 Upon entering the academic senate in 1780, Kant received the additional annual salary of 27 rthl., 75 gr.
 10 pf., and upon becoming the senior member of the faculty he received an additional 100 rthl. per year (for an annual salary of 364 rthl., 62 gr., 4 pf.).
 Kant served twice as rector, and the holder of this office received various additional benefits totaling about 100 rthl., as well as one-half of all the matriculation fees that they brought in during the semester and money for giving their imprimatur to any printed matter that passed the censorship of the academic senate [Goldbeck 1782, 49].
-In 1789, by special order of the government, Kant was given a raise of 220 rthl., and by the end of his career, his salary (including all the benefits), was 749 rthl., 23 gr., 9 pf.
+Kant was given a raise of 220 rthl. in 1789 by special order of the Berlin government,, and by the end of his career his salary (including all the benefits) was 749 rthl., 23 gr., 9 pf.
 He may have forfeited some of this salary once he gave up his professorship in 1801; see the discussion of his retirement.
 In 1804, at his death, his estate was worth 21,359 rthl., 33 fl., 12 6/11 pf.
 To his annual income would need to be added the student honoraria from his private lectures and privatissima, and the royalties from his publications.

-It’s often hard to know what to make of these figures, although one can at least say that, by the end of his career, Kant was the best paid professor in the land.
+It’s often hard to know what to make of these figures, although one can at least say that, by the end of his career, Kant was the best paid professor of philosophy at the university.

 A common method for assigning values to these figures is to consider what a Reichsthaler would purchase back in Kant’s day (on this see also the more detailed discussion on student expenses).
 A government regulation of 1735, for instance, claimed that a student should be able to subsist on 40 rthl. per year (or about one-sixth of Kant’s starting salary as a professor, once benefits are figured in).
 Ludwig von Baczko [bio] paid 60 rthl. per year for his room, board, and heating while he was a student in the early 1770s.
 A coat and vest (in Kant’s student days so, the 1740s) cost 8 Gulden 22 1/2 Gröschen (= 2 rthl.
 82 gr.
 9 pf.)[Vorländer 1924, i.46].
 Johann Gottfried von Herder [bio] showed up in Königsberg in the summer of 1762 with only 3 rthl.
 8 gr. in his pocket, two rthl. of which paid his matriculation fee; while studying he found a job teaching at the Collegium Fridericianum, where he received free room and board and 16 rthl. per year (eventually raised to 50 rthl. per year).
 A stipend that he had applied for and received (from the Dohna family) paid out 50 Gulden (= 16 rthl.
 60 gr.) per semester [Dobbek 1961, 83-85].
 It cost a student 50 rthl. just to graduate from the Albertina, and when they did graduate, that money was divided nine ways: 2 rthl. to the government minister, and 6 rthl. to each of the eight philosophy professors.